Epicosp/Formula-1-dashboard/Proposal.md

 # FormulaDank
 ---
+# Overview
+Formula 1 represents the pinnacle of modern automotive engineering and is associated with many fascinating research questions.
+The purpose of this dashboard is to define and visualise a few key areas of the sport, with the aim of understanding the impact of strategy, technology and budget on a teams success.

-## Research question
+## Research questions
+- correlation between qualifying/starting position and final position
-- technological improvement of F1 cars over time [lap time, win %, pit time]  consider availability data
+- technological improvement of F1 cars over time lap time
-- correlation between [driver age with time, team budget, qualifying/starting position, team size, homegrond advantage, pitstop speed/time/amount] win %
+- correlation between pitstop time and final position
-- track type, weather conditions] for driver win rate
+- weather conditions for driver position
 - country of origin for driver for team
-- strategy, compate number of pits stops to track type
+- what is the winnning strategy?
+- what is the impact of team budget?
 ## Scope
 - focusing on entire sport
 - plot by countries/driver/team